 The JFK assassination is one of the most famous events in American history and has been featured in countless documentaries, tv shows, and movies.

-Probably the greatest political effect of his assassination was the establishment of a more aggressive foreign policy under Lyndon Johnson.
+Probably the greatest political effect of John F. Kennedy’s assassination was the establishment of a more aggressive foreign policy under Lyndon Johnson.